snotbane/penny/wiki/exceptions.md

 # <global>.Rubin				# manually written
 # Rubin.spouse					# manually written
-	# <global>.Echo				# evaluated
+	# <global>.Esther				# evaluated
-# Echo.spouse					# manually written
+# Esther.spouse					# manually written
 	# <global>.Rubin			# evaluated
 # Rubin.spouse					# manually written
-	# <global>.Echo				# evaluated
+	# <global>.Esther				# evaluated
 ```
-> Rubin's wife's husband's wife is Echo.
+> Rubin's wife's husband's wife is Esther.

-Although there is explicitly written repetition (which *is* redundant), an evaluated reference never matches its host caller, i.e. to issue this warning the reference evaluation would need to find either `Rubin.spouse` or `Echo.spouse` and that never happens.
+Although there is explicitly written repetition (which *is* redundant), an evaluated reference never matches its host caller, i.e. to issue this warning the reference evaluation would need to find either `Rubin.spouse` or `Esther.spouse` and that never happens.

 ### `NullEvaluationWarning`